3052/blog/2025-07/chatBot/claude-opus/readme.md

 ## Important Implementation Details
 - When processing SegmentTimeline, time values should accumulate across S elements unless explicitly reset by a new `t` attribute
 - The `endNumber` attribute should limit segment generation in both timeline and duration-based templates
-- For duration-based templates without explicit end, generate 10 segments as example
+- For duration-based templates without explicit end and without period duration, generate 10 segments as example
-- All URL resolution should handle relative paths, absolute paths, and full URLs correctly
+- All URL resolution should handle relative paths, absolute paths, and full URLs correctly using only `net/url.URL.ResolveReference`
 - When a representation has only BaseURL, use the already-resolved baseURL directly without double-resolving

----

-### Segment Extraction
-- Support **SegmentList** with direct `<SegmentURL>` elements
-- Support **SegmentTemplate** with template variable substitution:
-  - `$RepresentationID$` → Representation ID
-  - `$Number$` → Segment number (respects `startNumber` and `endNumber`)
-  - `$Time$` → Segment timestamp (accumulates across `<S>` elements in SegmentTimeline)
-- Handle **SegmentTimeline** with proper time persistence across `<S>` elements
-- Include initialization URLs when present (grouped with segment URLs as first item)
-- Handle **BaseURL-only Representations**: When Representation contains only BaseURL (no SegmentList/SegmentTemplate), treat BaseURL as single segment URL

-### Calculated Count
-- If both `SegmentTimeline` and `endNumber` are missing, but `duration` and `timescale` are present in `SegmentTemplate`, calculate the number of segments using `ceil(PeriodDurationInSeconds * timescale / duration)`
-- `SegmentTemplate@timescale` should default to `1` if missing

-### XML Structure Handling
-- Properly handle nested `<Initialization sourceURL="..."/>` elements in SegmentList
-- Support formatted number patterns like `$Number%05d$` in templates
-- Handle template inheritance from AdaptationSet to Representation level
-- Parse ISO 8601 duration formats (PT30.5S, PT1M30S, PT1H30M, etc.)

-### Key Implementation Details
-- Time values in SegmentTimeline must persist and accumulate across `<S>` elements
-- When `t` attribute is present in `<S>` element, use it as starting time
-- EndNumber takes priority over duration-based segment count calculations
-- Template variables should be resolved at the appropriate hierarchy level
-- Proper error handling and validation throughout